walwalwalides/MMP_Collection/New_Feautres_Version.md

 - Integrate audio format PCM 16 bit.

 New Features (V1.1.1) | Release Date (08.09.2020) :
-- Implementation of file explorer Menu.
+- Implementation of file explorer menu.
 - Setting the saving option for layout.
 - Creating a monitoring profile.